Making contract work a success: keeping projects on track

 Seeking out tenured work mates for a soft place to land with questions and advice is a highly effective strategy for continued establishment within a business.
 So effective, in fact, that many organisations are implementing structured buddy programs as part of their multi-dimensional onboarding system.

 Finding connections within a well-established workplace can be tricky, especially when an ‘us and them’ mentality can divide contractors and permanent staff.
-My advice in this scenario is to be friendly.
+Our advice in this scenario is to be friendly.
 To everyone, all the time, even if your warmth is not reciprocated (which can be a common occurrence when there’s a perceived disparity in pay rate impacting the mood of an office).
 At the end of the day, you only need one colleague to hit the ball back over the net.

 Once rapport with colleagues is established, their helpful input can give that next layer of context to operations.
 A friendly team member can rescue you from drowning in a sea of unfamiliar acronyms and give context to the assumed knowledge that can sometimes leave you feeling out of the loop in meetings and email threads.